-All parents are asked to meet their children outside by their classroom's designated exterior door.
+For parents picking children outside, please wait in the designated line up area for the class - of course if you need to, you can visit the class..
 Kindergarten parents should pick up their children on the primary playground.
 It is important to instruct your children what they should do if you are LATE in picking them up.

 a) Ask your child to always wait for you at a pre-determined place for a specific period of time.
-For example, the child is to wait inside the front entrance for five minutes past the regular pick-up time.